-Spill Date MECP Incident Number Description of Spill No spills occurred during 2023.
+Spill Date MECP Incident Number Short Description of Spill Link to Public Spill Report No spills occurred during 2024.

 Abnormal Discharges

 An abnormal discharge is a discharge to the environment that is abnormal in quality or quantity.
 There were no abnormal discharges from the Stevensville-Douglastown Lagoons during this reporting year.